Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Complexity and homotopy structures of homotopy lens spaces

-The difference between homotopy equivalence and simple homotopy equivalence is governed by the Whitehead group. $Wh(G)$ for $G$ is finite is detected (up to a finite group) by taking the determinants of real representations.
+The difference between homotopy equivalence and simple homotopy equivalence is governed by the Whitehead group.
+For a finite group $G$, the Whitehead group $Wh(G)$ is finitely generated and detected by taking the determinants of real representations.
+In other words, a representation gives a map $\Z G$ to $GL_n(\C)$, and one can take the absolute value of the determinant of a matrix representing an element of the Whitehead group.
+An element of $Wh(G)$ is finite order if these determinants have determinant $1$ for all the (finitely many) irreducible representations of $G$.
+(For details, we refer readers to~\cite{Bass}.)
 However, when a sum of representations is rational, then the determinant will be root of unity.
-In other words, this abelian group has rank = \#irreducible real representations of - \#rational representations.
-The rational representations are in a $1-1$ correspondence with the divisors of $N$, the number of which, we call $d(N)$.
-The for $N = 2k+1$, this is $k+1-d(N)$ and for $N = 2k$ this is $k+1-d(N)$.
+In other words, this abelian group has rank equal to the number of irreducible real representation minus the number of rational representations.
+The rational representations are in a $1-1$ correspondence with the divisors of $N$, the number of which we call $d(N)$.
+For $N = 2k+1$, this rank is $k+1-d(N)$ and for $N = 2k$ this is $k+1-d(N)$.